samarsamara/LinkedIn-Job-Matching/README.md

 ## Running the Web Scraping Notebook
 Launch Jupyter Notebook:

-Open a terminal in the project directory and run:
+- Open a terminal in the project directory and run:

  ```bash
 jupyter notebook
  ```
 This will open Jupyter in your web browser.

-Open the Notebook:
+- Open the Notebook:

-In the Jupyter interface, navigate to WebScraping_Project.ipynb and click to open it.
+In the Jupyter interface, navigate to **WebScraping_Project.ipynb** and click to open it.

-Execute the Notebook:
+- Execute the Notebook:

-Run each cell in the notebook by clicking on it and pressing Shift + Enter, or by using the "Run" button in the toolbar.
+Run each cell in the notebook by clicking on it and pressing **Shift + Enter**, or by using the "Run" button in the toolbar.
 Ensure you execute the cells in the order they appear.

-Save the Results:
+- Save the Results:

 Once you reach the end of the notebook, and have the df_answers DataFrame ready, save it to a CSV file by adding and running a new cell with the following code: